-b.
-Notwithstanding the first paragraph (unnumbered) or Section 11.3.6.
-Site Plan Review Guidelines, an application under the MCMOD need not comply with "Section C, Development Guidelines and Standards" of "Section IV.
+c.
+Notwithstanding the first paragraph (unnumbered) of Section 11.3.6.
+"Site Plan Review Guidelines," an application under the MCMOD need not comply with:

+i.
+"Section C, Development Guidelines and Standards" of "Section IV.
 Regulations Governing Site Plan Review" found in the West Newbury Planning Board Regulations Governing the Conduct of Planning Board Functions, Meetings, and Hearings Special Permits, Site Plan Review, Scenic Road Application Guidelines, as amended.

-8.4.11.3.
+Or, ii.
+Sections 11.3.6.1. through 11.3.6.6. of this Bylaw.

+8.4.10.3.
 Project Phasing.
 An Applicant may propose, in a Site Plan Review submission, that a project be developed in phases subject to the approval of the Site Plan Review Authority, provided that the submission shows the full buildout of the project and all associated impacts as of the completion of the final phase.
 However, no project may be phased solely to avoid the provisions of Section 8.4.9 Affordability Requirements.
-8.4.11.4.
+8.4.10.4.
 Adoption of Regulations.
-The Planning Board may adopt and amend, by simple majority vote, Design Standards or Design Guidelines, to augment the General Development Standards or Site Plan Review Criteria or guide interpretation of them.
+The Planning Board may adopt and amend, by simple majority vote, Design Standards or Design Guidelines, to augment the General Development Standards, Site Plan Review Submission Requirements, or Site Plan Review Criteria or guide interpretation of these.
 Such regulations must be objective and not subjective and may only address the scale and proportions of buildings, the alignment, width, and grade of streets and sidewalks, the type and location of infrastructure, the location of building and garage entrances, off street parking, the protection of significant natural site features, the location and design of on-site open spaces, exterior signs, and buffering in relation to adjacent properties.
 The regulations may contain graphics illustrating a particular standard or definition in order to make such standard or definition clear and understandable.
 The regulations shall be consistent with the purposes of this section and EOHLC's Compliance Guidelines for Multi-family Zoning Districts Under Section 3A of the Zoning Act, as amended.

-8.4.12.
+8.4.11.
 Severability.